BrightspaceUILabs/router/README.md

 }
 ```

 It can also be used by a component that needs to listen to changes to the url.
+The available properties are the same as the context object passed to the views above with the addition of `renderView()`.

 ```js
 class FooBar extends LitElement {